 They aren’t suited to biological and genetic work because they don’t use UV sterilisation.
 Another interesting difference is that the operator can choose whether they would like a design with a horizontal airflow, or a vertical airflow, since a HEPA filter still forms part of the assembly.

 We use the highest quality construction materials and build our cabinets with medical grade welded Polypropylene.
 The airflow – in either arrangement – is fully safe and compliant, and completely customised to the size and applications you need.
-With our PCR Cabinets your staff are safe, your laboratory is efficient, and your DNA samples are free from the risk of contamination.
+With our range of PCR Cabinets your staff are safe, your laboratory is efficient, and your DNA samples are free from the risk of contamination.
+Click this link to browse our range of PCR cabinets today.